xDaile/Celery_bug/README.md

 # Celery_bug
-Repo of demonstrated bug in celery
+Repo with demonstration of bug in celery